What You Need To Know About Advisory Boards

 Start by carefully evaluating your current business situation and priorities for the future.
 Where are the gaps in knowledge, skills or expertise in your current business, executive team and external support providers?
 What is your current governance structure?
 An advisory board is a flexible and highly effective support tool but it is also a serious undertaking.

-The complimentary Advisor Concierge service from the Advisory Board Centre was created to be a resource to business owners and executives to gain clarity on the “starting point” for an advisory board.
+The Advisory+ service from the Advisory Board Centre was created to be a resource to organisations to gain clarity on the “starting point” for an advisory board.

 2 – BUILD YOUR ADVISORY BOARD ON A BEST PRACTICE FOUNDATION

 Take the time to carefully establish your advisory board structure including charter, agreements and protocols.
 This does not need to be a lengthy or onerous process if you get the right support.
-Options available to you include exploring the ABF101 Advisory Board Best Practice Framework™, completing your professional development such as the Advisory Board Technical Foundations program or connecting in with an experienced Certified Chair that can help guide you through setting up a tailored advisory board structure that is fit for your business needs.
+Options available to you include exploring the ABF101 Advisory Board Best Practice Framework™, or connecting in with an experienced Certified Chair, that can help guide you through setting up a tailored advisory board structure that is fit for your business needs.

 3 – ENSURE ADVISORS ARE THE RIGHT FIT